• Skip to primary navigation

 What is Pisco?

-Pisco is actually a brandy from Peru and Chile made from grapes.
+Pisco is a brandy from Peru and Chile made from grapes.
 It reminds me a little of tequila because of the sharp, earthy aroma.
 It definitely tastes smoother than it smells though.

 The Pisco Sour is the most common drink I know of for this spirit and how I discovered it.
 I first tried a Pisco Sour at a Peruvian restaurant in San Francisco and since then it has been a favorite of mine.
 The citrus and egg white help balance out the pungent nature of the pisco.

-bottle of Capel pisco
+bottle of Capel pisco.

 How to Make a Blood Orange Pisco Sour